 International Exchange Program

 Using the power of Harkness learning to foster genuine cultural exchanges, The Hague School partners with international schools such as the Harkness Institutes in San Luis Potosi and Puerto Vallarta, Mexico to offer an academically rigorous and culturally immersive experience unlike any available at other high schools in the region.
 Throughout the school year, students at The Hague School participate in live, interactive classes in courses ranging from Global Politics and Business Management to Mexican Culture & History.
 Last summer, nineteen students traveled to live, eat, and study with fifteen Mexican students in San Luis Potosi and Puebla, Mexico.
 Students from three countries studied together in a series of dual enrollment college courses to earn up to four college credits.
 Most importantly, these students worked together to learn and share each other’s culture in ways no segregated cohort of study abroad students can to develop relationships, cultural respect and awareness, and international collaboration.
-Click here to see some of the things they worked on together.

 In the program’s inaugural year, The Hague School hosted 17 international students who took Oceanography at Virginia Wesleyan University.
 Students from Norfolk, San Luis Potosí, and Puerto Vallarta shared dormitories and took this three week, college-level course that earned four hours of college credit.
 Through Harkness discussions, students not only learned the subject matter, but also made tangible connections, sharing ideas cross-culturally, and found common ground with people living in different parts of the world.
-Click here to see some of their summer experiences.